It All Began in the Garden of Eden

 Why did Eve eat the forbidden fruit?
 Because she thought it would be good for her.
 Self-centeredness was the issue – concern for her own well-being.

 Self-centeredness motivated the first act of disobedience.
 In my opinion, it was the original sin and is the basis for all other sin.
-We sin because we believe it somehow would benefit us, make us feel better about ourselves or accomplish something we want.
+We sin because we believe it somehow will benefit us, make us feel better about ourselves or accomplish something we want.

 Self-centeredness is self-focus.
 It makes us more concerned about our own thoughts, feelings and desires than those of other people.
 It causes us to defend ourselves, protect ourselves and justify ourselves.